FredKSchott/snowpack/docs/02-quickstart.md

 If all went well, you should see a `web_modules/` directory containing the file `preact.js`.
 This is the magic of Snowpack: you can import this file directly in your application and ship it all to the browser without a bundler.

-Optionally, you can now run `npm install snowpack --dev` to speed up future Snowpack runs by installing the dependency locally in your project.
+Optionally, you can now run `npm install snowpack --save-dev` to speed up future Snowpack runs by installing the dependency locally in your project.
 Otherwise npx tends to re-install the tool before every run.

 #### 3. Create a simple HTML file for your application: